 The reason for mentioning this lies in the observation that, despite these transformative events, the fact of exploitation of a majority by a minority remained essentially unchanged.
 The peasantry did not experience liberation, the proletariat was just beginning to emerge within the developing capitalist economy, and the control of the government rested in the hands of an elite few, only slightly larger than the previous aristocratic regime.

-Luxemburg viewed reformism as neither gentle nor progressive.
-In her case, she became one of the many victims of reformist betrayal.
+Luxemburg viewed reformism as neither gentle nor progressive, and she became one of the many victims of reformist betrayal.
 While advocating for a better society for the many, she was tragically shot down by those who purported to want to establish positive change through reforms.
-In Luxemburg’s case, reformism facilitated the development of government-sponsored paramilitary groups, known as the Freikorps, which captured, tortured, and executed her and numerous other socialists in Germany.
-The orchestrators of these actions were none other than the reformist Social Democratic Party of Germany (SPD), self-described Marxists of the Second International, whose opposition to revolution paved the way for the rise of fascism and the Nazi party in Germany.
+In Luxemburg’s case, reformism facilitated the development of government-sponsored paramilitary groups, known as the Freikorps, which captured, tortured, and executed her and numerous other communists in Germany.
+The orchestrators of these actions were none other than the reformist SDP, self-described Marxists of the Second International, whose opposition to revolution paved the way for the rise of fascism and the Nazi party in Germany.

-There are also extensive links between reformist socialism and imperialism, with lost profits from improving the condition of workers domestically made up for through the intensification of exploitation abroad.
+As mentioned earlier, there are also extensive links between reformist socialism and imperialism, with lost profits from improving the condition of workers domestically made up for through the intensification of exploitation abroad.
 Until the Second International, the communist movement (known then as the Social Democratic movement) included both revolutionary and reformist socialists.
-It was the betrayal of the reformists in supporting the imperialist First World War which led to the progressive split between the reformist social-democratic parties and the revolutionary communist parties.
+It was the betrayal of the reformists in supporting the imperialist First World War which led to the progressive split between the reformist social-democratic parties and the revolutionary communist parties and the formation of a new international on a communist basis.
 Anti-imperialism is a non-negotiable part of communist politics, and social democrats who propose to rely on imperialism to substitute reforms for workers at home must be exposed.

 Reformism can be unequivocally likened to a utopian idea, reminiscent of the classical utopian socialists of the early 19th century.
-These thinkers believed in the natural evolution of societies towards better conditions for workers, anticipating that ruling classes would willingly adopt their ideas, leading to the relinquishment of control over the state and means of production.
+These thinkers believed in the natural evolution of societies towards better conditions for workers, anticipating that the ruling classes would willingly adopt their ideas when they won the political argument, leading to the relinquishment of control over the state and means of production.
 However, history has shown that this idealistic vision has never materialised and can never do so.
+In Marx’s Critique of the Gotha Programme, he critically addressed this argument, asserting that only a communist, proletarian revolution could bring about a socialist transition.

-Marx, in his response to the SDP’s Gotha Program, critically addressed this argument, asserting that only a communist, proletarian revolution could bring about significant change.
-In a critique of the German social democrat Eduard Bernstein, Rosa Luxemburg expanded on this argument in her essay Social Reform or Revolution?
+Finally, Rosa Luxemburg critiqued Eduard Bernstein’s reformist ideas in her essay Social Reform or Revolution?
 In this fundamental text on the flaws of reformism as a strategy for social change, Luxemburg clarifies that neither trade unions (which operate under capitalist laws and can only ever slow the general decline of worker living standards, rather than reverse them permanently) nor parliamentary elections (which were established by the bourgeoisie and can only be used to take power with the consent of the ruling class) allow any scope for a gradual and peaceful transition to socialism.
-She also exposes the idea that reforms implemented by the bourgeois state, like “public ownership” (which is in reality bourgeois state ownership to secure the interests of the bourgeois class as a whole over individual capitalists) represent more or less socialism under capitalism, arguing that “in the best of labour protective laws, there is no more “socialism” than in a municipal ordinance regulating the cleaning of streets or the lighting of street lamps.”
+She also exposes the idea that reforms implemented by the bourgeois state, like “public ownership” (which is in reality bourgeois state ownership to secure the interests of the bourgeois class as a whole over individual capitalists) represent more or less socialism under capitalism, explaining that “in the best of labour protective laws, there is no more “socialism” than in a municipal ordinance regulating the cleaning of streets or the lighting of street lamps.”

 This does not mean that communists should not engage in the struggle for reforms alongside workers in trade unions and other campaigns, because it is by fighting alongside communists in the struggle for reforms that workers learn revolutionary organising skills and develop a revolutionary socialist consciousness, learning that capitalism cannot be reformed through a purely economic struggle into a worker-friendly mode of production, and must instead be overthrown in its entirety in a political struggle against the capitalist state which defends it.
 In the words of Rosa Luxemburg: “The daily struggle for reforms, for the amelioration of the condition of the workers within the framework of the existing social order, and for democratic institutions, offers to [socialism] the only means of engaging in the proletarian class war and working in the direction of the final goal—the conquest of political power and the suppression of wage labour.
 Between social reforms and revolution there exists for [socialism] an indissoluble tie.
 The struggle for reforms is its means; the social revolution, its aim.”